salexzee/getTreeJSON/README.md

 `git clone https://github.com/salexzee/getTreeJSON.git`

 This will clone the project into your javascript folder.
 Now, link *gitTreeJSON.js* into your HTML page.
-Make sure you also have jQuery linked before the gitTreeJSON.
+Make sure you also have jQuery linked **BEFORE** the gitTreeJSON.
 It should look something like this:

 ```
 	<script src="javascript/jquery.js"></script>